 TeamFacts has analyzed over 250 NCAA Division II institutions to generate a list of the best D2 baseball schools in 2020.
 The ranking is based on a variety of data points that we’ve pulled together through our proprietary database tool.
-This data is primarily used to assist prospective student-athletes with their college baseball search, but we’ve also found that this data is extremely useful in effectively ranking college baseball programs.
+We primarily use this data to assist prospective student-athletes with their college baseball search.
+We’ve also discovered that it greatly helps in effectively ranking college baseball programs.
 If you’d like to learn more about our tool, visit our database information page.

 Unlike many other college baseball rankings, our methodology goes beyond evaluating team performance and conference strength.
-Great programs consistently field a winning team within a strong conference, but they also provide a quality experience for their players.
+Great programs consistently field a winning team within a strong conference.
+They also provide a quality experience for their players.
 Using player retention, redshirt, incoming transfer, and roster size data, we can accurately assess the overall experience a college baseball program provides its players.

-While a lot of rankings are pretty subjective and opinion based, ours is strictly data driven.
-Additionally, the information contained in the TeamFacts database is pulled directly from roster and statistical postings, which ensures for accurate and timely data.
+While a lot of people subjectively base their rankings on opinions, we strictly drive ours with data.
+Additionally, the information contained in the TeamFacts database is pulled directly from roster and statistical postings.
+This ensures for accurate and timely data.
 Before we get into the rankings, let’s quickly visit some of the evaluation points that are used as key performance indicators in determining a quality baseball program.

 Freshman Retention Rate

 As a prospective college baseball player, it’s helpful to understand if current members at the program are happy with their experience.
 Winning is one thing, but being satisfied with your experience as a college baseball player is just as important.
 A really effective way of assessing this is by taking a look at a program’s player retention over the past few years.
 Freshman year is where we see the highest level of volatility, so we use this class as the key identifier for player retention and overall satisfaction with the program.